-An examination of the different approaches to the study of public management and their relevance to the administration of naval intelligence.
-After a brief introduction to the organization theory, measures of organizational effectiveness and group decision making, a number of American intelligence organizations are analyzed.
-PREREQUISITE GV 3061.
+An examination of the different approaches to the study of organizations and their relevance to the administration of Naval intelligence.
+Topics include theories of organization, diagnostic models of organizational action, measures of organizational effectiveness, and case studies of organizational behavior.